Tertiary Education Trust Fund: Establishment of the Tertiary Education Fund

-The main source of income available to the Fund is the two per cent education tax paid from the assessable profit of companies registered in Nigeria.
-The Federal Inland Revenue Services (FIRS) assesses collects the tax on behalf of the Fund.

-The funds are disbursed for the general improvement of education in federal and state tertiary educations specifically for the provision or maintenance of:
+The Tertiary Education Trust Fund (TETF) is also taken as a 2% tax paid from the assessable profit of companies registered in Nigeria.
+The Federal Inland Revenue Services (FIRS) assesses and collects the tax on behalf of the Fund.
+The funds are then disbursed for the general improvement of education in federal and state tertiary education for the provision or maintenance of: